Smart Packing Tips for Traveling in Style

 Go for your most wrinkle-free pieces.
 This will matter to you because you avoid ironing – or burning anything in my case! – and you can fold wrinkle-free clothes much tighter and without worry.

-7. Select Clothes That Easily Hand wash:
+7. Take Clothes That Easily Hand wash:

 I assure you that hand washing a few pieces of clothes during a week plus long trip will not take up a lot of your time!
-Use very gentle Woolite – small packs are sold and can easily fit on your carry-on Ziploc bag.
+Use very gentle Woolite – small packs are sold and can easily fit on your carry-on Ziplock bag.
 You can also use the hotel’s washing machines (not dry-cleaning service) such as in the vacation resorts.
 Hawaii hotels always have them and the only cost is your detergent and a few pennies in the machine.

-8. Believe in the Power of Accessories:
+8. Use the Power of Accessories:

 Depending on where you live and your personal style, you may not wear hats or scarves at home but they add an exquisite touch to any outfit when on travel.
 I love wearing them during my travels and consider them essentials to complete my wardrobe.

 9. Lay Out Everything You Want to Take:

 Before packing anything, give yourself a visual display of everything you will bring.
 After you decide on all – even if not final – items to bring, lay it all out on a bed or sofa and put them into categories: skirts, pants, shirts, nice dress tops, dresses, accessories.